 Doing activism long-term requires not getting hung up emotionally on things that make you unhappy.
 When I was new to activism, I expected a lot of push-back from meat eaters, but that rarely happens.
 Sure, periodically someone tweets a photo of a dead pig at me with a “mmm bacon” caption, but it’s easy to shrug off these knuckleheads.

-Where non-vegans are concerned, I think the thing that causes activists the most grief is when their partner or their parents or their best friend has no interest in the vegan concept.
-In cases like this, try to keep in mind that while you have enormous control over how many people you can steer toward a vegan diet, you have virtually no control over who exactly it is that you persuade.
+Where non-vegans are concerned, I think the thing that causes activists the most grief is when their loved ones have no interest in the vegan concept.
+In cases like this, try to keep in mind that while you have enormous control over how many people you can steer toward a vegan diet, you have virtually no control over who exactly you end up influencing.

-No matter what you say, some people will just never be interested in the topic.
+No matter what you say, some people will just never be interested in making more compassionate choices.
 And it may well be the case that one of those people is your father!
 If that’s the way it is, the sooner you accept that reality and redirect your activism energies to people who are more receptive, the happier and more effective you will be.
-After all, it really doesn’t matter for the animals whether the next person you persuade to go vegan is your father or the lady down the street.
+After all, it really doesn’t matter for the animals whether the next person you persuade to go vegan is your best friend since kindergarten or the lady down the street.

 The majority of unpleasantness we’re likely to encounter by doing vegan advocacy tends to come not from meat eaters but from our fellow vegans, particularly online.
 Many vegans are not just misinformed on key issues, but also totally unreceptive to reconsidering their points of view.

-I’ve learned over the years, in cases like this, not to repeatedly engage.
+I’ve learned over the years not to argue with people about nutrition.
 Few people have the open-mindedness to accept new information once they’ve decided on a point of view.
 So any protracted back-and-forth you have on topics like B-12 or protein is likely to become increasingly frustrating with each new exchange.
 There’s nothing that will prematurely age you more than making one attempt after another to make a clear and simple point, and to have every one of your attempts refuted by another round of misinformation.

 Self-Care